awsdocs/amazon-forecast-developer-guide/doc_source/updating-data.md

 1. Create a new forecast using the existing predictor\.

-1. Retreieve the forecast as usual\.
+1. Retrieve the forecast as usual\.